-Douglas Hogg the Agriculture minister between 1995-1997 was determined to rehabilitate beef sales in the interests of the industry.
-In December 1995 he said: "BSE is not transmissible to humans and that in any case our controls are effective enough to prevent the infective agent getting into the human food chain."
-He got experts from SEAC (Spongiform Encephalopathy Advisory Committee) to back him.
-Sir John Patison chairman of SEAC, agreed to appear in a film advertisement for the Meat and Livestock Commission to promote beef as safe.
-It was pulled after being warned privately, that a case of new variant CJD had been found.
-The report commended Hogg's "wise" decision to launch a public information film about BSE!
+Douglas Hogg, the agriculture minister between 1995 and 1997, was determined to rehabilitate beef sales in the interests of the industry.
+In December 1995 he said: "BSE is not transmissible to humans" and that "in any case our controls are effective enough to prevent the infective agent getting into the human food chain."

 As microbiology professor Richard Lacey pointed out in 1996: "The [Tory] government has been deliberately risking the health of the population for a decade.
 The reason it didn't take action was that it would be expensive and damaging politically, particularly to the farming community who are their supporters."